benthecoder/AdventOfCode/README.md

 [Advent of Code](https://adventofcode.com) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.

-You don't need a computer science background to participate - just a little programming knowledge and some problem solving skills will get you pretty far.
-Nor do you need a fancy computer; every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.

 ---

 Day | Problem | link to code